 There are two different forms of this loan: the Federal Direct Subsidized Stafford Loan and the Federal Direct Unsubsidized Stafford Loan.
 Interest and repayment are deferred on the Federal Direct Subsidized Stafford Loan while the borrower attends college on at least a half-time basis.
 Although repayment is also deferred on the Federal Direct Unsubsidized Stafford Loan while the borrower is enrolled at least half time, interest accrues on this loan from the time the loan funds are disbursed.
 The interest may be deferred and capitalized.
-Six months after the cessation of half-time enrollment, the borrower begins a ten year repayment period (other repayment options are available) during which time interest is charged to the student.
-Contact the Office of Student Financial Services for current interest rate information.
+Six months after the cessation of half-time enrollment, the borrower begins a ten-year repayment period (other repayment options are available) during which time interest is charged to the student.
+For the 2007-08 academic year, the interest rate on this loan will be a fixed rate of 6.8 percent.
+This loan carries a 1.090 net origination fee and interest rate rebate.

-Borrowers of the above loans must obtain and complete the required promissory notes, as well as any supplemental loan forms, at the beginning of their entering semester upon receipt of correspondence from the Office of Student Financial Services.
+Borrowers of the Perkins Loan, the Federal Direct Subsidized Stafford Loan, and the Federal Direct Unsubsidized Stafford Loan must obtain and complete the required promissory notes, as well as any supplemental loan forms, at the beginning of their entering semester upon receipt of correspondence from the Office of Student Financial Services.
 Anticipated credits on a student's account will be cancelled if all required forms are not completed.
 The terms of the above loan programs are subject to federal legislation and may be changed.